noCaptchaAi/hCaptchaSolverApi/readme.md

 4. store the base64 hashes you converted in step 3 in variables on your platform/language youre using.
 5. follow below code block for the `JSON` you need to send to our endpoint. max 18 image hashes are accepted.
-   * `target` = the text you see on hcaptcha popup descriving the challege
+   * `target` = the text you see on hcaptcha popup describing the challenge
    * `method` = our internal param so keep as it is
    * `site` = your target domain
    * `sitekey` = find the sitekey on your target html page: ``` <div class="h-captcha" data-sitekey="your_site_key"></div>```